≪ Go to our review of Double Strollers

 The Thule Urban Glide 2 and the Thule Chariot Cross 2 earned a 9, making them the highest scoring product in the group.

 UPPAbaby also makes the UPPAbaby G-Link, a double lightweight stroller.
-The G-Link is a side-by-side style stroller with single action brakes, large canopies, and adjustable leg rest with infant support system.
+The G-Link is a side-by-side style stroller with single action brakes, large canopies, and adjustable leg rests with infant support system.
 Depending on your needs for double strollers, this lightweight option might be good for travel or grandma's house.
 We reviewed the G-Link in our Double Umbrella Review.

 — Juliet Spurrier, MD & BabyGearLab Team